jsonmaur/node-crypto-extra/README.md

 <a name="api-generate"></a>
 ### .generateKey (length)

 Generates a random 256-bit key that can be used as an encryption key.
-Returns a 64-character string.

 - **length** - The length of the key you want to generate. **Must be an even number.**